Welcome to the YourDailyGerman grammar course – all the grammar you need, with a lot of insights that you won’t find in any textbooks (seriously!)

 (Spoiler: they stink)

-An insightful (or so I hope) introduction about what ways there are to give time information
+An insightful (or so I hope) introduction about what ways there are to give time information.
+Courses usually skip this step, but I think it’s crucial to have a bit of background, especially for stuff like vor and bevor.

 Learn how to say the time of day.
 It’s boring but it’s a must have :).

-And more time adverbs.
-This time for the past.
-We’ll learn words like just now, recently, a while ago, earlier and so on.
+… and continue with the past here with lots of useful words like just now, recently, a while ago, earlier and so on.

 Time 5.2 – the rest of the prepositions… shame on me, but this is still pending